 Cisco’s programs are designed to teach students how to develop the following skills:

 Is Computer Science a Good Field to Get Into?

 According to the Bureau of Labor Statistics, the median pay for web developers is $67,990 and is $95,510 for information security analysts.
 With this field in high demand, it's estimated that there will be 28,500 new information security analyst positions and 24,400 new web developer positions waiting to be filled by 2026.

 What Computer Science Degrees Does Hocking College offer?

-Hocking College offers both a Cybersecurity & Network Systems and a Website & Applications Development Program where students can earn their Associate of Applied Science in Cybersecurity & Network Systems Technology, or their Associate of Applied Science in Website & Applications Development degrees in only two years.
+Hocking College offers both a Cybersecurity and Network Systems and a Website and Applications Development Program where students can earn their Associate of Applied Science in Cybersecurity and Network Systems Technology, or their Associate of Applied Science in Website and Applications Development degrees in only two years.

 For more information on Hocking College’s Website and Application Development, contact Website and Applications Development Program Manager, Tasha Penwell, at email@example.com or by phone at 740-753-7181.

 For more information on Hocking College’s Cybersecurity and Network Systems Program, contact Cybersecurity and Network Systems Program Manager, Mark Riley at firstname.lastname@example.org or by phone at 740-753-7209.